FAQ

 Q: How are your dice made?

-A: All of the dice currently found on the website are created using the fusion of 3D printing and investment casting.
-A special printer is used to produce a wax-like copy of each model that is embedded in a ceramic substance called investment.
+A: Our metal dice are created using the fusion of 3D printing and investment casting in a method most commonly used for jewelry production.
+A special printer is used to produce a wax copy of each model that is embedded in a ceramic slurry called investment.
 As the investment is fired to harden the ceramic, the wax burns out leaving dice-shaped cavities behind.
 These are filled with molten metal, which is allowed to cool.
 After removing the investment and some cleanup, a new dice is born!

 -